sawhney17/logseq-pomodoro-plugin/README.md

 2. Click the pause button to pause
 3. Click the rewind button to reset
 4. Customize the length in plugin settings
+5. Customize whether you want the plugin to start next flow or start next break automatically